pkarsy/rfboot/help/Notes-about-the-License.md

-Rfboot is Licensed under GPLv3.
+Rfboot is Licensed under **GPLv3**.

-This is a topic I don't feel confident with.
-And the following notes are not modifications to the rfboot license, but a summary of what I understand, with the hope that someone with more knowledge will help me correct any misunderstandings
+The following notes are not modifications to the rfboot license, but a summary of what I understand, with the hope that someone with more knowledge will help me correct any misunderstandings.

-If I understand correctly :

 - If you do any modifications to the code and you want to distribute them, you have to use the same license.